-I’m glad I married a clown, says Roshni of Martin D’Souza.
-It was be default that Flubber took to clowning, and since then, there has been no looking back.
+I’m glad I married a clown: It was by default that Flubber took to clowning, and since then, there has been no looking back.

 By Roshni D’Souza | Opening Doorz Editorial | March 08, 2021

 Roshni D’Souza, a Chartered Accountant by profession, decided to laugh all the way into her marriage when she married Martin D’Souza, an International Clown

 On International Women’s Day, Roshni throws light (pun intended) on the man who also messes up her kitchen when he is not juggling the many hats he wears.
 She talks about her life, her dreams, and her business with her ‘Clown’.

 Opening Doorz to the Mad Hatters of Lighthouse Entertainment.

 The Clown, the CA, the MBA, the Mad Hatters…